Baron Parmoor

 Baron Parmoor, of Frieth in the County of Buckingham, is a title in the Peerage of the United Kingdom.
 It was created on 16 January 1914 for the lawyer and politician Sir Charles Cripps.
-He and his wife, Marian Ellis, were anti-war activists.
-Two of his sons, the second and third Baron, both succeeded in the title.
-The third Baron was succeeded by his son, the fourth Baron. the title is held by the latter's first cousin, the fifth Baron, who succeeded in 2008.
+He and his second wife, Marian Ellis, were anti-war activists.
+Two of his sons, the second and third Barons, both succeeded to the title.
+The third Baron was succeeded by his son, the fourth Baron.
+As of 2010, the title is held by the latter's first cousin, the fifth Baron, who succeeded in 2008.
 He is the grandson of Major the Hon.
-Leonard Harrison Cripps, third son of the first Baron.
+Leonard Harrison Cripps, the third son of the first Baron.

-The Labour politician the Hon.
-Sir Stafford Cripps was the youngest son of the first Baron.
-Violet Cripps, Baroness Parmoor, wife of the 3rd Baron and mother of the 4th Baron, was the second wife of Hugh Grosvenor, 2nd Duke of Westminster.
+The Labour politician, The Rt Hon.
+Sir Stafford Cripps, was the youngest son of the first Baron.
+Violet, the wife of the third Baron and mother of the fourth Baron, was previously the second wife of the 2nd Duke of Westminster.

-His daughter, Ruth Julia Cripps, married Sir Alfred Egerton in 1912, becoming the Hon Lady Egerton.
-They had no children but did adopt a nephew.
+The first Baron’s daughter, Ruth Julia Cripps, married Sir Alfred Egerton in 1912, becoming the Hon.
+Lady Egerton.
+They had no children but adopted a nephew.
 She set up and was the chairman of the Women's Advisory Council on Solid Fuels in 1943.

-Parmoor House in Parmoor hamlet near Frieth, Buckinghamshire, was the home of the first Baron Parmoor.
+Parmoor House, in Parmoor hamlet near Frieth, Buckinghamshire, was the home of the first Baron Parmoor.